umidahikmat/languageproject/src/docs/introduction.md

 # Introduction

 This site is useful for:

-Teacher candidates
-Teachers
-Researchers
-Learners of Uzbek
+* Learners of Uzbek
-Linguistics students
+* Linguistics students
+* Teacher candidates
+* Teachers
+* Researchers

 The material may be used for:

-Classroom assignments
+* Classroom assignments
-Research purposes
+* Research purposes
-Practice correcting learner errors practice parcing words and sentences
+* Practice correcting learner errors
+* practice parcing words and sentences
-Self-improvement of Uzbek grammar, vocabulary, fluency or conversation management
+* Self-improvement of Uzbek grammar, vocabulary, fluency or conversation skills

 This site can be used at the undergraduate and graduate level in:

+* Uzbek language learning courses
+* Linguistics courses
-Uzbek second language acquisition courses
+* Turkic second language acquisition courses
-Uzbek applied language courses
+* Turkic applied language courses
-Uzbek teacher training courses
+* Turkic teacher training courses